teddy bear Parenting & Family See also:

 COMPUTERS & TECHNOLOGY: Protecting Yourself and Your Family - Selected links to the best websites on computer safety, privacy, scams, and more.
 (South Plainfield Public Library)

-Digital Wellness Lab (formerly Center on Media and Child Health - The latest science-based resources to help you care for children, ages 0 - 25.
-Quickly find what you need to know about a child's developmental stage, a specific type of technology, or how media can affect health and well being.
-Also includes helpful Guides on everything from overall family digital wellness, to the importance of play, to preparing for school, plus articles about living in our connected world, and more (Boston Children's Hospital).
+Digital Wellness Lab: Family Guides UPDATED LINK! - Guidance for parents and caregivers on a variety of topics, with detailed advice based on the latest peer-reviewed scientific research.
+Here you'll find practical, real-world steps you can take to help you raise healthy, smart, and kind children in our increasingly digital age.
+(2022 - 23, Boston Children's Hospital).
 Media Guidelines for Parents AUDIO VIDEO provides more advice for parents on monitoring their children's use of media, including internet, cell phones, TV, social networking, and more (American Academy of Pediatrics).
+See also Youth Tech resources NEW!
+(Mental Health America; non-profit organization), Social Media and Youth Mental Health Resources for Parents/Caregivers NEW!
+(2024, American Academy of Pediatrics), How much is too much social media use for teens: Q&A NEW!
+(2023, American Psychological Association), and 7 Ways Meta (owner of Facebook and Instagram) is Harming Kids NEW!
+(2024, Center for Countering Digital Hate; non-profit organization).
 Screentime Action Network Live!
 VIDEO is an archive of webinars on families, children, and tech, covering topics such as brain development, persuasive design, interfaith screen time perspectives, teen anxiety, and more (from Fairplay; non-profit organization).
 Media Smarts for Parents [Some information is specific to Canada] has information and advice to help you keep up with kids' online activities and ensure that your children make safe and wise online decisions (Canadian non-profit organization).
-See also Common Sense Media, above, How to block graphic social media posts on your kids' phones, Phones: Your Kid's First Phone, Reduce Screen Time, and Fake News, below.
+See also Common Sense Media, above, How to block graphic social media posts on your kids' phones, Phones: Your Kid's First Phone, Pre-Schoolers: Be Techwise, Screen Time, Fake News, and COMPUTERS & TECHNOLOGY: Protecting Yourself and Your Family - Kids & Tech links.

 ESRB Guide to Interactive Entertainment - Ratings and content information for Video Games.
 Ratings have 3 parts: Rating Categories, Content Descriptors, and Interactive Elements.
 (Entertainment Software Association)

-Fake News: Parent's & Educator's Guide to Media Literacy and False Information - Advice on how to recognize fake news and help kids become more savvy consumers of information (Connect Safely).
-See also Limit 'Sharenting': Protect your kids from deepfakes NEW!
-(KOLD-TV News, Tucson AZ), Fact Check and Fake News links.
+Fake News: Parent's & Educator's Guide to Media Literacy and False Information - Advice on how to recognize fake news and help kids become more savvy consumers of information (2021, Connect Safely).
+See also Limit 'Sharenting': Protect your kids from deepfakes (KOLD-TV News, Tucson AZ), Fact Check and Fake News links.

 Kid-Safe Browsers and Search Sites - Lists safe search sites for kids so they can investigate topics they're interested in while protecting them from the stuff they're not ready to see.
 You can find sites suitable for Preschoolers (2-4), Little Kids (5-7), Big Kids (8-9), Tweens (10-12), and Teens (13+).
 The site also evaluates apps, games, and more.
 (Common Sense Media)